 To find out whether it's still safe to wear your favorite shades, visit a Bandon eye doctor to determine whether your lenses still offer the right level of UV protection.
 It’s also a good opportunity to discuss prescription sunwear.

-For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Bandon and Coquille Vision Center in Bandon today!
+For more information about UV safety, or to get the perfect sunglasses tailored to your vision needs and lifestyle, contact Bandon & Coquille Vision Center and Eye Center of Gold Beach in Bandon today!